RETURN to part 3

 MacCauley was treated and returned to duty on Squaw Island by the next season, but Shields wasn't as lucky.
 Frostbite claimed his right leg, which had to be amputated.
 He fulfilled the rest of his career to the Lighthouse Service at the Charlevoix depot, while MacCauley stayed on post here at Squaw until this lighthouse was superseded in 1928 by the new Lansing Shoal Light, and deactivated.

-A balcony or atrium:
+A sort of balcony or atrium:

 I somehow stumbled my way directly to the base of the tower.